pmirabedini/LightCapture_Model/README.md

 # LightCapture_Model
-The LightCapture model finds the correlation between pillar's geometry (radius and length) and the probability distribution of absorbed light through the pillar's length.
-The results can help designing more efficient systems for photocatalytic reactions in water treatment applications.
+The LightCapture model is a python code to find the correlation between pillar's geometry (radius and length) and the probability distribution of absorbed light through the length of pillar.
+The results can help designing more efficient systems for photocatalytic reactions in water splitting and waste-water treatment applications.
+To use the code, download the attched files and follow the steps to generate the results.